 There isn’t a better time to start a business on Instagram.
-The world’s second-biggest social network is home to over 800 million active users who share an average of 95 million photos and videos per day.
-Reports show that 80% of Instagrammers follow at least one business, with brands such as Coca Cola, Apple and Nike winning big on the platform.
+The world’s second-biggest traditional social network is home to over 1 billion monthly active users who share an average of 995 photos every second.
+Reports show that 90% of Instagrammers follow at least one business, with brands such as Coca Cola, Apple and Nike winning big on the platform.

-Instagram is a great platform to market your products and services, with over 25 million business currently operating on the app with 80% of users following at least one business account.
-Engagement is higher than Facebook and Twitter and it has a younger audience, which is great news if you’re trying to reach millennials.
+Instagram is a great platform to market your products and services, with over 25 million businesses currently operating on the app and more than 200 million users visiting at least one business profile daily.
+Engagement is higher than Facebook and Twitter and it has a younger audience, which is great news if you’re trying to reach zoomers.

 First things first.
 You will need to create a business account on Instagram.
 An official business account enables you to get insights about your stories, posts and followers.
 Check out this list of Instagram business ideas if you’re looking for inspiration.

 Here’s a detailed instruction video on how to set one up.
 If you’ve already got a standard account, you can convert to a business account through your app account settings – have a look at this blog post to learn how to switch from a personal to a professional account.

 Your bio should be clear and concise, describing what it is you do or offer and include a clear call-to-action.
 Two free links such as bit.ly and linktree are shortener tools you can use on your profile to embed links and track how many visits and clicks you get.

 Use an eye-catching profile image that people can instantly recognize when they visit your Instagram profile.
 For most businesses, this is usually a logo.